THE INSTITUTE FOR ACCOUNTABILITY

 The Hague Charter for Accountability in the Digital Age

-The concept of the ‘The Hague Global Principles for Accountability in the Digital Age‘ (THGP) were drafted by the Institute for Accountability in the Digital Age (I4ADA) in collaboration with UNESCO and the city of The Hague to offer a guideline and reference for future discussions on Accountability in the Digital Age.
-The THGP may form the basis for the development of instruments on regional, national and international level to uphold Accountability in the Digital Age.
+The ‘The Hague Charter for Accountability in the Digital Age‘ (HCADA) were drafted by the Institute for Accountability in the Digital Age (I4ADA) in collaboration with UNESCO and the city of The Hague to offer a guideline and reference for future discussions on Accountability in the Digital Age.
+The HCADA may form the basis for the development of instruments on regional, national and international level to uphold Accountability in the Digital Age.
 I4ADA assumes that adopting the principles will be done on a voluntary basis.

-On Friday June 1st 2018 the I4ADA organized the first public consultation of these concept THGP with the delegates of the Summit.
-The aim was to assess if these concept THGP would offer value to the global discussion on Accountability in the Digital Age.
+On Friday June 1st 2018 the I4ADA organized the first public consultation of these concept HCADA with the delegates of the Summit.
+The aim was to assess if these concept HCADA would offer value to the global discussion on Accountability in the Digital Age.
 The overall assessment of the delegates was that a set of principles would indeed support this discussion.

-The I4ADA, as the custodians of the THGP, has now taken upon itself to organize further public consultations on the concept text.
-The objective of the public consultations is to gain feedback on the concept text.
+The I4ADA, as the custodians of the HCADA, has now taken upon itself to organize further public consultations on version 1.0 of the text.
+The objective of the public consultations is to gain feedback on the text.
 We invite the global multi-stakeholder community to provide their input.
-In addition to the online feedback option, I4ADA will aim to organize offline public consultations.
-The public consultations will be open till the Summit scheduled for H2 2019.
+In addition to the online feedback option, I4ADA will organize face to face public consultations.
 The feedback and results of the public consultations will be posted on this website.

 - Please, email feedback to: HCADA@i4ada.org